solvespace/solvespace/README.md

 ### Building for Windows

-You will need CMake and a Windows cross-compiler.
+You will need CMake, a Windows cross-compiler, and Wine with binfmt support.
 On a Debian derivative (e.g. Ubuntu) these can be installed with:

-    apt-get install mingw-w64 cmake
+    apt-get install cmake mingw-w64 wine-binfmt

 Before building, check out the submodules: